STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_Open_AI/README.md

 ### Environment Setup
 Navigate to your [Azure Machine Learning Studio environment](https://github.com/STRIDES/NIHCloudLabAzure#launch-a-machine-learning-workspace-jupyter-environment-).
 If you have not created your environment, [create one now](https://learn.microsoft.com/en-us/azure/machine-learning/tutorial-cloud-workstation?view=azureml-api-2).

-Navigate to `Notebooks`, then clone this Git repo into your environment and navigate to the notebook called [AzureOpenAI.ipynb](/tutorials/notebooks/Azure_Open_AI/AzureOpenAI.ipynb).
+Navigate to `Notebooks`, then clone this Git repo into your environment and navigate to the notebook called [AzureOpenAI.ipynb](/tutorials/notebooks/Azure_Open_AI/notebooks/AzureOpenAI.ipynb).

 You will need a variety of parameters to authenticate with the API.
 You can find these within the Chat Playground by clicking **View Code**.
 Input these parameters into the notebook cell when asked.

   ![Code View Image](/docs/images/find_endpointv2.png)

-Follow along with the notebook, and when finished, feel free to navigate back here to view the Additional Resources.
+Follow along with the notebook, and when finished, feel free to move onto the next notebook called [AzureOpenAI-langchain.ipynb](/tutorials/notebooks/Azure_Open_AI/notebooks/AzureOpenAI-langchain.ipynb) which shows you how to interface with your models using Langchain.

+Finally, navigate back here to view the Additional Resources.
 Make sure to **Stop your Compute** when finished in Azure ML Studio.

 ## Additional Resources